kfarjam90/farjam_atumation/Home_Assignment_second/URL_shortener/readme.md

 - created (DateTime): The date and time when the short URL was created.
 - last_redirect (DateTime): The date and time of the last redirection to the long URL.
 - redirect_count (Integer): The number of times the short URL has been redirected.
-- urls (Relationship): The one-to-one relationship with the URL model.

 ## Routes